liushulinle/CRASpell/README.md

-# CRACSpell
+# CRASpell
-The code for our ACL2022 findings paper: CRACSpell: A Contextual Typo Robust Approach with Copy Mechanism to Improve Chinese Spelling Correction
+The code for our ACL2022 findings paper: CRASpell: A Contextual Typo Robust Approach to Improve Chinese Spelling Correction

 # 1. Requirements
    -python 3.7